Gerhard hermann Budde Free in Nordhorn

 Bernhard Heinrich was 34 when he married in 1880 Christina Maria Hillen (born in Emsburen -Engden on 30 October 1851).
 They are listed in 1884 in the citizen book: ‘ Schankwirt Bernhard Heinrich fur seine Frau Christina Maria Hillen aus Engden (48 Mark)’.
 Bernhard became the next innkeeper until his sudden death in 1885.
 His his wife remarried with Heinrich Bernhard Schomakers.
 He becomes the next Schankwirt.
 They had one daughter, Bernhardina, who died unmarried.

 The Schomakers family arrived in Nordhorn from Lohne around 1834.
 In that year Johann Gerhard Shomakers (Heinrich Bernhard’s father) was mentioned as a blacksmith and a citizen.
 Since 1886 they lived in the Burgstrasse.
-The local ‘Arbeiter und Soldatenrat’ (Labourers and Soldiers Council) in Nordhorn was initiated in their house in 1919.
+The local ‘Arbeiter und Soldatenrat’ in Nordhorn was initiated in their house in 1919.

-These commissions were formed during the so called November Revolution in Germany.
+These Labourers and Soldiers Councils were formed during the so called November Revolution in Germany.
 At the end of WWI when the armies and their empires collapsed, disillusioned soldiers and labourers, who were used as canon fodder during the war – and particular at the very end of that war when everybody could see that the war had been lost – started to take control of their own affairs, they basically ‘walked of their jobs’ and went home.
 They started to form these Soldatenrats, modelled on the ‘Sovjets’ (=Councils) in the Sovjet Union where such councils were formed after the empire collapsed here in late 1917.
 After the German and Austrian empires imploded a year later, similar Councils were established in these countries.
-In January 1919 this ‘communist’ movement was bloodily surpressed by the so called ‘Freikorpsen’ this revolution eneded when the Weimar Repbublic was formed later on that year.
+In January 1919 this ‘communist’ movement was bloodily suppressed by the so called ‘Freikorpsen’ this revolution ended when the Weimar Repbublic was formed later on that year.

 The Hillen connection